dbt-labs/docs.getdbt.com/website/docs/docs/deploy/ci-jobs.md

 :::

-## Prerequisites

-- You have a dbt Cloud account.
-    - For the [Concurrent CI checks](/docs/deploy/continuous-integration#concurrent-ci-checks) and [Smart cancellation of stale builds](/docs/deploy/continuous-integration#smart-cancellation) features, your account must be on the [Team or Enterprise plan](https://www.getdbt.com/pricing/).
-- You must be connected using dbt Cloud’s native integration with [GitHub account](/docs/cloud/git/connect-github), [GitLab account](/docs/cloud/git/connect-gitlab), or [Azure DevOps account](/docs/cloud/git/connect-azure-devops).
-    - If you’re using GitLab, you must use a paid or self-hosted account which includes support for GitLab webhooks.
-    - If you previously configured your dbt project by providing a generic git URL that clones using SSH, you must reconfigure the project to connect through dbt Cloud's native integration.

 ## Set up CI jobs {#set-up-ci-jobs}

 dbt Labs recommends that you create your CI job in a dedicated dbt Cloud [deployment environment](/docs/deploy/deploy-environments#create-a-deployment-environment) that's connected to a staging database.
 Having a separate environment dedicated for CI will provide better isolation between your temporary CI schema builds and your production data builds.
 Additionally, sometimes teams need their CI jobs to be triggered when a PR is made to a branch other than main.
 If your team maintains a staging branch as part of your release process, having a separate environment will allow you to set a [custom branch](/faqs/environments/custom-branch-settings) and, accordingly, the CI job in that dedicated environment will be triggered only when PRs are made to the specified custom branch.
 To learn more, refer to [Get started with CI tests](/guides/orchestration/set-up-ci/overview).

+### Prerequisites
+- You have a dbt Cloud account.
+- For the [Concurrent CI checks](/docs/deploy/continuous-integration#concurrent-ci-checks) and [Smart cancellation of stale builds](/docs/deploy/continuous-integration#smart-cancellation) features, your dbt Cloud account must be on the [Team or Enterprise plan](https://www.getdbt.com/pricing/).
+- You must be connected using dbt Cloud’s native Git integration with [GitHub](/docs/cloud/git/connect-github), [GitLab](/docs/cloud/git/connect-gitlab), or [Azure DevOps](/docs/cloud/git/connect-azure-devops).
+    - If you’re using GitLab, you must use a paid or self-hosted account which includes support for GitLab webhooks.
+    - If you previously configured your dbt project by providing a generic git URL that clones using SSH, you must reconfigure the project to connect through dbt Cloud's native integration.

 <Tabs queryString="version">
 <TabItem value="current" label="Current version" default>